Nyxzophrenia/Nyxzophrenia/README.md

 ## Hi there 👋

 Welcome to my GitHub profile!
-I'm a passionate Game Developer and sometimes i also do simple projects in my free time:DD.
+I'm a passionate Game Developer and sometimes i also do simple projects on my free time:DD.
 Here, you'll find a collection of my projects, contributions, and ideas.
 ## About Me

 ## My Programming Languages and Tools